BlockDevsUnited/BasicFrontEndTutorial/README.md

    ```
    5. And that's it! your code should look like [this](contracts/mood.sol)

 6. Deploy the contract on the Ropsten Testnet.
-   1. Make sure no errors show up in your code.
+   1. Make sure your Metamask is connected to the ropsten testnet.
-   2. Make sure your Metamask is connected to the ropsten testnet.
+   2. Make sure you select the right compiler version to match the solidity contract.
    3. Compile the code using the "Solidity Compiler" tab. _Note that it may take a moment to load the compiler_
-   5. Make sure you select the right compiler version to match the solidity contract.
+   4. Make sure no errors show up in your code.
-   6. **(OPTIONAL)** Under the Run tab (top right) Set your Environment to `JavaVM` (your own personal ethereum on your machine).
+   5. **(OPTIONAL)** Under the Run tab (top right) Set your Environment to `JavaVM` (your own personal ethereum on your machine).
 Otherwise use the Ropsten testnet by setting `Injected Web3`
-   7. Deploy the contract under the "Deploy and Run Transactions" tab
+   6. Deploy the contract under the "Deploy and Run Transactions" tab
-   8. Under the Deployed Contracts section, you can test out your functions on the Remix Run tab to make sure your contract works as expected!
+   7. Under the Deployed Contracts section, you can test out your functions on the Remix Run tab to make sure your contract works as expected!

 <p align="middle">
 <img src="remix_deploy_and_test.png" alt="remix_deploy_and_test.png" width="200">